Skip to content

 Do we need a data science team?

-No. Deeplinq is built for business-line deployment.
+No. deeplinq is built for business-line deployment.
 Compliance officers, operations managers, and RMs define and refine agents — IT involved only for integrations and permissions.

 How do you handle model hallucinations and errors?